 3. What is Poop? : My favorite potty book on poop and I've even worked with families where this flipped the child who had some mild fear around pooping.

 4. The Human Body: Not a potty book per say, but a super fun interactive book (you can use a flashlight or your phone to find the hidden things in pictures.

 And for the big question of when to start potty training, here's my advice.

-My advice: think of 20-30 months as a guide for the best potty training age.
+Think of 20-30 months as a general guide for the best potty training age.

 Not a marker of what your experience will *definitely* be potty training..but simply a pattern we've seen to keep in mind.

 If schedules and life make it much easier for you to potty train your child at 31 months, for example (since this was a question I was just asked by a mom), I promise you will be in a good place.